Bradwyn Guinto: NLEX Road Warriors

 On November 8, 2016, Guinto, along with Chito Jaime, was traded to the NLEX Road Warriors for Rob Reyes, Jeckster Apinan, and Reden Celda.
 He debuted with 17 points and 10 rebounds in a win over the Aces.
 During this time, he was named to the Gilas 5.0 pool.
 This allowed him to be an All-Star that year.

 NorthPort Batang Pier

 On May 6, 2017, Guinto was traded to the NorthPort Batang Pier in a four-team trade.
 He debuted with eight points and seven rebounds.
 In 2018, he had 12 points and 10 rebounds against the TNT KaTropa.
 The following year, he signed a two-year extension with the team.
 He missed some games due to a knee injury.

 Rain or Shine Elasto Painters

 On January 20, 2021, he was traded to the Rain or Shine Elasto Painters for Sidney Onwubere and Clint Doliguez.

 On January 25, 2023, Guinto became a free agent after his contract with Rain or Shine expired.

 Converge FiberXers

 On January 27, 2023, Guinto signed a two-conference deal with the Converge FiberXers.
+However, he only played one conference with the FiberXers.

+Blackwater Bossing

+In November 2023, Guinto signed with the Blackwater Bossing.
+According to Bossing head coach Jeffrey Cariaso, Guinto's previous contract with Converge, which has one more conference remaining, was absorbed by the Bossing.
+On June 8, 2024, he signed a two-year contract extension with the Bossing.